If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 4. Using strips of absorbent cloth or paper to put the bees into contact with the essential oil

 By adding a few drops of the essential oil you want to use to a few strips of paper or cloth, you can introduce essential oils into the hive.
 The cloth or strips of paper are placed in the hive, near the entrance and between frames where honeybees pass.
 The bees come into contact with the paper or strips of cloth and get the essential oil onto their body.
 They then spread the oil to the rest of the hive.
-Regularly inspect the beehive for presence of your strips of absorbent paper.
-Bees make fair attempts to remove the paper from the hive and may need replacement.
+Regularly inspect the beehive for the presence of your strips of absorbent paper.
+Bees make fair attempts to remove the paper from the hive which may need replacement.

 5. An oil bath used in the beehive is great for dispersing essential oils

-Also called an oil trap, it does not cause much disturbance in the hive and gives you great distribution of essential oils in the beehive.
+Also called an oil trap, it does not cause much disturbance in the hive and gives you a great distribution of essential oils in the beehive.
 A beehive can be wintered with an oil trap.
 There are different sizes of these oil traps for the various sizes of beehives.
 Popular Langstroth beehive sizes are the 8-frame and 10-frame beehives.
 The commercially produced essential oil baths are great for releasing essential oils in a constant amount into the beehive.
 All oil traps depend on bees to come into contact with them and get some essential oil on their bodies.
 You do not need to use a screened bottom board if you will be using an oil trap to administer essential oils to your honeybees.

 6. Evaporators and vaporizers can be used to apply essential oils in the beehive

-They give very even distribution of the essential oil you use.
+They give a very even distribution of the essential oil you use.
 These devices run on electricity.
 Smoke cannons and electric evaporators heat the oil you have chosen and release its vapor or fog into the hive.
-If your beehives are outdoors and away from mains electricity supply, you should have a batter to power your evaporator.
+If your beehives are outdoors and away from the main electricity supply, you should have a battery to power your evaporator.
 Oil foggers that run on propane fuel for heating do not require you to have an electric power source.
 Unfortunately, the use of essential oil smoke may cause stress in bees.
 There is also not much control over the amount of essential oil smoke that will enter the hive.

-You should be keen with the temperature of the fogger you use to apply essential oils in a beehive.
+You should be keen on the temperature of the fogger you use to apply essential oils in a beehive.
 If the fogger gets too hot, it may ignite the mineral oil and cause a fire in the hive.
 This singes the wings of bees and causes the death of many of them.
 Colony collapse is a very likely outcome if you end up with a fire in the hive.
 Evaporators may also ignite beeswax and other hydrocarbons present in the hive.